Standout feature: Chic interior and a great wine list

 917 Centre Ave.
 N.E., 403-263-5755, brcacalgary.org

 This restaurant is casual, chic and filled with mid-century modern style.
 It has a bar space off to the side when you walk in and up a small flight of stairs there is a lounging space with a fireplace.
-Toward the back, the main dining space is near the open kitchen where fire is used to cook up food like slow roasted duck and five cheese pizza.
-There is a also a private dining room for your bachelor or bachelorette party.
+Toward the back, the main dining space is near the open kitchen where fire is used to cook up food, like maple bbq rainbow trout and five cheese pizza.
+There is also a private dining room for your bachelor or bachelorette party.

-Go big at the Italian Centre in Bridgeland with the banquet hall that can fit 250 plus a dance floor.
+Go big at the Italian Centre in Bridgeland with the main ballroom that can fit 300 plus a dance floor.
 Or, keep it small with the lower level private room with space for 50.
 Either way Roma Catering provides the eats with options that include a risotto station, late night spaghetti buffets and multi-course Italian feasts.

 416 1 Ave.
 N.E., 403-264-4133, calgaryitalianculturalcentre.com